-Join Patrick Royal for an in-depth discussion in this video Understanding data structures, part of Up and Running with MATLAB.
+Join Patrick Royal for an in-depth discussion in this video Understanding data structures, part of Learning MATLAB.

 Let's explore the different ways of representing data in MATLAB. …So far, I've covered creating basic one and two dimensional arrays in MATLAB, but …MATLAB supports much more complicated structures. …Creating an array with more than two dimensions can't be done directly because …there's no simple way to represent three or more dimensions of data on a two …dimensional screen.
 Instead, you can allocate memory for the …array and then define it slice by slice.
 To allocate memory for the array, I need …to tell MATLAB what dimensions to use and what values to put into it.…

 I'll do this by calling the zeroes, ones, rand, or randn functions with parameters …representing the dimensions of the array.
 For instance, if I type in zeros 2,2,2, …it tells MATLAB to create a 2 by 2 by 2 cubic array where all of the values are 0. …1s creates an array with all the values of 1, rand creates an array where all …values are random numbers between 0 and 1, and randn creates an array where all …values are normally distributed random numbers.…

 - Understanding performance considerations

 3. Programming in MATLAB